MirMaiti/Even_Sem_Project/README.md

 `agent_v2.py`

 - You will see 2 screens, one running the snake game and the other shows a plot of the AI's performance as it is trained after each game.
+### `get_state` Function Return Value

+The `get_state` function returns a NumPy array representing the current state of the snake game.
+The state consists of several boolean values indicating the presence of danger, the direction of the snake's movement, and the relative position of the food.
+The state is structured as follows:

+1. **Danger Detection**:
+   - `danger_f` (boolean): True if there is a danger (such as a wall or the snake's own body) in front of the snake.
+   - `danger_r` (boolean): True if there is a danger to the right of the snake.
+   - `danger_l` (boolean): True if there is a danger to the left of the snake.

+2. **Movement Direction**:
+   - `dir_l` (boolean): True if the snake is currently moving left.
+   - `dir_r` (boolean): True if the snake is currently moving right.
+   - `dir_u` (boolean): True if the snake is currently moving up.
+   - `dir_d` (boolean): True if the snake is currently moving down.

+3. **Food Location Relative to the Snake's Head**:
+   - `food_left` (boolean): True if the food is to the left of the snake's head.
+   - `food_right` (boolean): True if the food is to the right of the snake's head.
+   - `food_up` (boolean): True if the food is above the snake's head.
+   - `food_down` (boolean): True if the food is below the snake's head.

+These values are combined into a single NumPy array of integers, with each element representing a specific aspect of the game state.